|

 the thoughts and emotions specific to that event.
 Do something constructive

-and creative about each problem individually, something emotionally honest
+and creative about each problem, something emotionally honest and not based

-and not based in the desire to hurt the other as you have been hurt.
-That
+in the desire to hurt others as you have been hurt.
+That is, choose something

 |